-Death is a temporary phenomenon of the body.
+Death is a temporary phenomenon for the body.
 Even in its morbid disposition in the dust, it awaits the day of resurrection.

-The concept of the bodily resurrection is found in both Testaments — though it is more prominent in the latter, since “life and immortality” have been brought into fuller view through the gospel of Christ (2 Timothy 1:10).
+The concept of the bodily resurrection is found in both Testaments — though it is more prominent in the latter, since “life and immortality” have been brought into fuller view through the gospel of Christ (2 Tim.
+1:10).